References >> NASBA Technology

 A real-time detection system is generated using molecular beacons with the NASBA amplification.
 Molecular beacons are single stranded hairpin shaped oligonucleotide probes.
 Their 5' end has a fluorescent label and the quencher is present at 3' end.
 These molecular beacons are highly specific to their targets.
 They form a stable hybrid with their amplified target RNA, when present in a NASBA amplification reaction.

-1. The amplification of nucleic acid sequence of more than 109 copies can be done in just 90 minutes by the three-enzyme action.
+Advantages of NASBANASBA is a technique with widespread applications in the area of RNA amplification and detection.
+The following are the advantages: 1.
+The amplification of nucleic acid sequence of more than 109 copies can be done in just 90 minutes by the three-enzyme action. |

 Using Beacon Designer, molecular beacons can be designed for NASBA® assays.
 Beacon Designer can design molecular beacons for NASBA® assays for studying differential gene expression or for allelic discrimination.
 You can either design primers for a sequence or also evaluate pre-designed primers and probes for NASBA® assays.